bac2qh/ippp_Final_Project/README.md

 # So this is our final project's repo
 # ENJOY

+#### Xin 11/30 19:49

+Maps part all figured out.
+Start working on stats.
+New maps upon request.
+: )

-#### Di 11/30 5:56
+#### Di 11/30 17:56

 Created 'webpage' folder to store related files.

 Uploaded the work I've done so far.

-#### Di 11/30 5:56
+#### Di 11/30 17:56

 Refined the analysis on crime: DONE!

 First try: started regression analysis on different socioeconomic indicators and crime rate, completed two reg models and several graphs.

 Highlight: further detailed & deeper analysis on the regression results is needed.

 #### Di 11/30 1:06

 Finished the analysis on crime, please see Crime_Only_Analysis and the related graphs.
 Started the work with webpage.
 Plan to start the regression tomorrow.

 NOTE: Graph for total crime rate remains to be revised.